awsdocs/aws-greengrass-developer-guide/doc_source/iot-analytics-connector.md

 #### [ Versions 1 \- 2 ]
 + <a name="conn-req-ggc-v1.7.0"></a>AWS IoT Greengrass Core software v1\.7 or later\.
 + [Python](https://www.python.org/) version 2\.7 installed on the core device and added to the PATH environment variable\.
-+ <a name="conn-iot-analytics-req-regions"></a>This connector can be used only in AWS Regions where both [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) and [AWS IoT Analytics](https://docs.aws.amazon.com/general/latest/gr/iot-analytics.html) are supported\.
++ <a name="conn-iot-analytics-req-regions"></a>This connector can be used only in Amazon Web Services Regions where both [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) and [AWS IoT Analytics](https://docs.aws.amazon.com/general/latest/gr/iot-analytics.html) are supported\.
 + <a name="conn-iot-analytics-req-ita-config"></a>All related AWS IoT Analytics entities and workflows are created and configured\.
 The entities include channels, pipeline, datastores, and datasets\.
 For more information, see the [AWS CLI](https://docs.aws.amazon.com/iotanalytics/latest/userguide/getting-started.html) or [console](https://docs.aws.amazon.com/iotanalytics/latest/userguide/quickstart.html) procedures in the *AWS IoT Analytics User Guide*\.
 **Note**
 Destination AWS IoT Analytics channels must use the same account and be in the same AWS Region as this connector\.